 - Place butter or margarine in bowl and allow to soften.
 Add sugar, lemon rind, and eggs.
 Mix thoroughly.
 Stir in flour.
 Chill dough.

 - Roll out chilled dough 1/4-inch thick and cut with Christmas cookie cutters.
 Combine egg white and tablespoon sugar, beat well.
 Brush cookies with egg white mixture and decorate with colored sugars.

-- Bake on slightly greased cookie sheets at 350 degrees for 7-9 minutes watching carefully that sugar does not burn.
+- Bake on slightly greased cookie sheets at 350 degrees for 7 to 9 minutes watching carefully that sugar does not burn.